microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Lab 1 : Summary

-In this Lab, you have deployed multiple Function Apps using `azd` and you have tested the uploader function by uploading an audio file to the `audios` blob storage.
+In this Lab, you have deployed multiple function apps using `azd` and you have tested the uploader function by uploading an audio file to the `audios` blob storage.

 All communications were secured using managed identities and RBAC.